jere-mie/vgdc-constitution/Executive.md

     - To convene meetings of the Board, subject to the requirements set by this Constitution and by the Board,
     - To set the time, place, and manner for meetings of the Board and to provide mechanisms for determining such,
     - To admit General Members into and dismiss Genernal Members from the VGDC and to set reasonable, non-discriminatory, requirements for membership,
-    - To order the removal of any Board Member other than an executive position, which must be sustained by one other executive, and approved by a *two-thirds majority* vote of the Board, and
+    - To order the removal of any Board Member other than an executive position, in accordance with the policy set forth below, and
     - To instruct the Vice President to assume on a temporary basis to assume any or all of the authorities herein and to voluntarily vacate the position to the Vice President
 4. Whenever the Position of Vice President or Treasurer may be vacant, the President shall appoint a on a temporary basis, a replacement for that position, or may instruct the board to issue ballots for the positions which shall be returned after 1 month.